abnormalplot24/EECS486FinalProject/README.md

 2. pip3 install cleantext
 3. pip3 install nltk

+Other libraries used include matplotlib, pandas, numpy, and sklearn

 Running the Script <br>
 To run the script, navigate to the LR_glove_experiment folder and execute: <br>
 python3 logistic_regression_glove.py <br>